RNCHEN/forT/T/English.md

 afford the expenditure to doing sth

-One's emphasis on the appearance is never too much, especially in job hunting
+One's emphasis on appearance is never too much, especially in job hunting.

 build confidence